Railways in Melbourne: Electrification

 Planning for electrification was started by Victorian Railways chairman Thomas James Tait, who engaged English engineer Charles Hesterman Merz to deliver a report on the electrification of the Melbourne suburban network.
-His first report in 1908 recommended a three-stage plan over 2 years, covering 200 route km of existing lines and almost 500 suburban carriages (approximately 80 trains).
+His first report in 1908 recommended a three-stage plan over two years, covering 200 route-kilometres existing lines and almost 500 suburban carriages (approximately 80 trains).
 The report was considered by the Government and the Railway Commissioners, and Merz was engaged to deliver a second report based on their feedback.

 Delivered in 1912, this second report recommended an expanded system of electrification to 240 route km. of existing lines (463 track km), and almost 800 suburban carriages (approximately 130 trains).
 The works were approved by the State Government in December 1912.
 It was envisaged that the first electric trains would be running by 1915, and the project would be completed by 1917.
-However, progress fell behind because World War I restrictions prevented electrical equipment being imported from the United Kingdom.
+However, progress fell behind because World War I restrictions prevented electrical equipment from being imported from the United Kingdom.

-Rolling stock construction continued, with a number of older suburban carriages converted for electric use as the Swing Door trains, while the first of the Tait trains were introduced as steam hauled carriages.
+Rolling stock construction continued, with several older suburban carriages converted for electric use as the Swing Door trains, while the first of the Tait trains were introduced as steam-hauled carriages.
 Track expansion was also carried out, with four tracks being provided between South Yarra and Caulfield, as well as grade separation from roads.
 Victorian Railways in 1918 opened the Newport Power Station, the largest power station in the urban area, to supply electricity as part of the electrification project.
 The State Electricity Commission of Victoria was formed in 1921 but did not take over Newport A power station until 1951.

 The first trials did not occur until October 1918 on the Flemington Racecourse line.
 Driver training continued on this line until 18 May 1919, when the first electric train ran between Sandringham and Essendon, simulating revenue services.
-Electric services started on 28 May 1919 with the first train running to Essendon, then on to Sandringham, with full services started the next day.
+Electric services started on 28 May 1919 with the first train running to Essendon, then on to Sandringham, with full services starting the next day.
 The Burnley–Darling line, the Fawkner line, the reopened branch to Altona, and the Williamstown line followed in 1920.

-The line to Broadmeadows, the Whittlesea line to Reservoir, the Bendigo line to St Albans, and the inner sections of the Hurstbridge line were electrified in 1921.
+The line to Broadmeadows, the Whittlesea line to Reservoir, the Bendigo line to St Albans, and the inner sections of the Hurstbridge line was electrified in 1921.
 The Gippsland line to Dandenong and Frankston line were electrified in 1922, as was the inner section of the Ringwood line due to regrading works.

-The original electrification scheme was completed in 1923, but over the next three years a number of short extensions were carried out.
-The Ashburton line was electrified in 1924, final works on the Lilydale line were completed in 1925, as was electrification on the line to Upper Ferntree Gully.
-Electrification on the outer ends of the Hurstbridge line were completed by 1926, the Whittlesea line to Thomastown was electrified in 1929, and the Burnley - Darling line was extended to Glen Waverley in 1930 to become the Glen Waverley line.
+The original electrification scheme was completed in 1923, but over the next three years, several short extensions were carried out.
+The Ashburton line was electrified in 1924, and final works on the Lilydale line were completed in 1925, as was electrification on the line to Upper Ferntree Gully.
+Electrification on the outer ends of the Hurstbridge line was completed by 1926, the Whittlesea line to Thomastown was electrified in 1929, and the Burnley – Darling line was extended to Glen Waverley in 1930 to become the Glen Waverley line.